-All children are expected to participate in recess activities unless excused by doctor's orders for reasons of health.
-Generally students will be required to play outdoors unless prohibited by the weather.
+All children are expected to participate in recess activities unless excused by doctor's orders for health reasons.
+Students will generally be required to play outdoors unless prohibited by the weather.
 A written excuse is required when a parent wishes his/her child to remain indoors for any reason.
-Parents are reminded that the teacher cannot supervise the children both indoors and outdoors at the same time, so please make the request that your child stay indoors only if it is necessary.
+Parents are reminded that the teacher cannot supervise the children both indoors and outdoors at the same time, so please make the request that your child stay indoors only if necessary.